e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 8.3 Signal-table consistency is a boundary property

-During a step, RK stages evaluate the sweep at internal stage states — the signal table is transiently **integrator scratch**.
+During a step, RK stages evaluate the interior sweep ([§8.5](#85-multi-rate-tick-scheduling)) at internal stage states — the signal table is transiently **integrator scratch**.
 The boundary sweep in the [§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries) sequence is what restores consistency at each accepted boundary.
 The rule, binding for the periphery ([§9](#9-runtime-periphery-the-data-plane)):
 **external readers (GUI, logging, network output) observe the signal table only at step boundaries.** Mid-step contents carry no meaning.